ctrachte/feedreader-TDD-practice/README.md

-# Project Overview
+# Project Overview (assigned by Udacity)

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+In this project I was given a web-based application that reads RSS feeds.
+The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/), however, I was expected to revise and finish adding all necessary suites/specs.

+## Getting Started

+- Download the repository using `git clone` or by clicking the `clone or download button` for this repository
+- Start `index.html` in your browser of choice
+- Jasmine test will automatically run, you can see the results at the bottom of the webpage.
+- Edit and add tests to your heart's content in the `/jasmine/spec/feedreader.js` file!

-## Why this Project?
+## Why TDD (as described by Udacity)

-Testing is an important part of the development process and many organizations practice a standard of development known as "test-driven development".
+"Testing is an important part of the development process and many organizations practice a standard of development known as "test-driven development".
 This is when developers write tests first, before they ever start developing their application.
-All the tests initially fail and then they start writing application code to make these tests pass.
+All the tests initially fail and then they start writing application code to make these tests pass."

-Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

-## What will I learn?

-You will learn how to use Jasmine to write a number of tests against a pre-existing application.
-These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

-## How will this help my career?

-* Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.
-* Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.

-# How will I complete this project?
+## Requirements for this project, as specified by Udacity

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)